 Just a little over an hour’s drive from Glasgow is the magnificent Culzean Castle sitting on the edge of Ayrshire, with glimpses of Arran in the distance.

 At Easter time, I enjoy visiting the castle as it’s usually a gloriously sunny day and the castle is one place where no matter how busy it seems to get, you can always find a quiet spot to have a picnic in peace.

-The castle and country park is run by the National Trust for Scotland, I bought a joint adult membership for £8.50 a month which meant we got into the castle and park for free and we got to beat the queue!
+The castle and country park are run by the National Trust for Scotland, I bought a joint adult membership for £8.50 a month which meant we got into the castle and park for free and we got to beat the queue!